 Matthew is a partner at McKee Law.
 His practice involves the full range of litigation matters including criminal defense, civil litigation and everything in between.
 Prior to joining McKee Law, he served as a Law Clerk for the Bangor District and Superior Courts.
 A Maine native, he was born in Saco, and briefly lived in western New York before returning to Boothbay Harbor with his mother and three brothers.

 He graduated magna cum laude from Bates College in Lewiston, Maine, where he completed an honors thesis examining the intersection of merit evaluations and structural discrimination.
-While studying at Bates, Matthew was first introduced to the practice of law as an intake volunteer and later a Community Based Research Fellow at Pine Tree Legal Assistance in Lewiston.
+While studying at Bates, Matthew was first introduced to the practice of law as an intake volunteer at Pine Tree Legal Assistance in Lewiston.
 He was honored with the NESCAC All-Sportsmanship Award in 2009 for his performance on the men's varsity rowing team.

-An avid outdoorsman and athlete, Mr. Morgan enjoys mountain biking, running, hunting, and fly-fishing.
-His interests include health and fitness.
+An avid outdoorsman and athlete, Matthew enjoys running, hunting, and fly-fishing.
 He currently resides in Topsham with his wife Dr, Anna Meader, and their daughter.

 Education: Bates College, B.A., Magna Cum Laude, 2009; University of Maine School of Law, J.D., Magna Cum Laude 2012.

 Memberships: Maine State Bar Association, Maine Association of Criminal Defense Lawyers, Kennebec County Bar Association, Maine Trial Lawyers Association, Kennebec Valley Community Action Program Board of Directors.